Housemaster

-In British education, a housemaster is a schoolmaster in charge of a boarding house, normally at a boarding school and especially at a public school.
+In education, a housemaster is a schoolmaster in charge of a boarding house, normally at a boarding school and especially at a British public school.
 The housemaster is responsible for the supervision and care of boarders living in the house and typically lives on the premises.
 However, houses also exist in non-boarding schools, in which case the housemaster simply heads a house.

 The term housemistress is also used, for a female member of staff in charge of a house, and houseparent is used less often, usually when a married couple shares the role.
 In addition, there is often an assistant housemaster or assistant housemistress acting as a deputy.

 Duties

 The Housemaster's primary role is leading and running their boarding house, along with (if any) an assistant housemaster/mistress, resident tutors, senior prefects or a pupil 'head-of-house'.

 The Housemaster has a vast range of duties and responsibilities, ranging from the pastoral care of their boarders to everyday basic maintenance, laundry and organisational tasks.

 Their primary duty is to care for the boarders' physical and mental well-being by providing advice, support, and information about various charges on a daily basis.

 The Housemaster acts as the parent or leader of the house and deals with any problem the boarder may have.

 Depending on the size of the house they may or may not have a team of staff working with them, such as other pastoral staff, housekeeping/cleaning staff and medical.

 The Housemaster additionally may be a teacher, sports coach, cadet forces instructor, or, in religious schools, a member of the clergy.